-Merit money will be distributed to each college/school/library in proportion to the number of full-time, tenure and tenure track and continuing appointments.
+Merit pay will be distributed to faculty in a unit in proportion to their ratings.
 The OCR for all faculty who qualify for merit in a unit will be summed, each qualifying rating will be divided by that sum, and, then, multiplied by the raise pool available in the unit.
+See examples.